Volandimer1/Test1/README.md

-To test the app properly - Switch a Build for Android and portrait resolution only (16*9 preferably).
+To test the app properly - Switch to a Build for Android, and portrait resolution only (16*9 preferably).

 or download APK from here - https://drive.google.com/file/d/11q6BaNpElicGfaMfD2xYYM7h-_lSK2QT/view?usp=sharing (compatible with Emulators)